AshEunoia/eunoia-english-orthorgraphy/README.md

 | ci /sɪ/      | sî                                                      |
 | wr /r/       | r                                                       |
 | qw /kw/      | kw                                                      |

+## Comparisons with English

+There are 22 consonant letters, 7 vowel letters, and 20 vowel diphthongs, and 42 sounds that are explicitly represented.

+In normal English there are just as many sounds, depending on the dialect, but they are ***not*** explicitly represented.
+In fact there are a significant number sounds that don't have characters at all, including 15 of the 20 vowels, such as /ə/, the most common vowel in English.

+The normal English alphabet has 48 letters, including capitals, but not including letters that have diacritics such as 'cliché'.
+EEO has 33 symbols, counting the primary vowels and diacritics separately, 15 less letters than normal English.

+One might thing vowel diphthongs in EEO would overall increases the number of letters that need to be written, but given the change in spelling, over the course of a paragraph it is most likely diphthongs EEO has significantly fewer letters.
+This is primarily due to the quantity of redundant letters in English spelling.

 ## Examples